gschmutz/bigdata-spark-workshop/08-sql-on-bigdata-with-trino/README.md

 LOCATION 's3a://flight-bucket/refined/flights';
 ```

 Before we can query the table using Trino, we also have to repair the table, so that it recognises the partitions underneath it.
-You have to repeat that statement whenever you add new data to the location in Object Store / HDFS.
+You have to repeat that statement whenever you add new data to the location in Object Store.

 ```sql
 MSCK REPAIR TABLE flights_t;